 ● Food Services is limiting snack delivery.
 Bring your own snacks and food.
 Maybe a little kettle if you like to make hot drinks.
 There's a small fridge in every LBU & MBU room.

-● Labouring woman and support person are both screened before entering the LBU.
-If the support person doesn't pass screening, they will not be allowed in either unit.
-An alternate may be invited, who must pass screening and plan to stay for the duration of the admission.
+● Labouring woman and support persons are screened before entering the LBU.
+If the support person doesn't pass screening, they will not be allowed either unit.
+An alternate may be invited, who must pass screening and be the support person for the duration of the stay.
 If the labouring woman doesn't pass screening then her and her partner will be put into an isolation room for the birth and postpartum, and not allowed to leave the room.

-● Bring everything you need for the duration of your birth and postpartum stay, including the car-set, when you enter the building the first time.
+● Bring everything you need for the duration of your birth and postpartum stay.
 They recommend you bring your stuff even if you're just going in for an early labour check in case you are admitted.

 ● Use of Nitrous Oxide (laughing gas) is under review - right now it is available.